-Live unofficial results are available during the race in the NYRR Mobile App.
+Live unofficial results are available during the race at liveresults.nyrr.org and in the NYRR app.
 Features include leaderboards, map tracking, and an individual runner search that can be shared on Facebook and Twitter.
 Tell your friends and family to follow your progress, and get unofficial results right after the race!

 Need some motivation to train this spring?
 Join Front Runners New York for a run.
 FRNY welcome runners of all levels and has a special Beginner’s Clinic for new runners.
 For more information, visit the FRNY website or email [email protected].
 To keep up with the Pride Run entertainment, prizes, and events leading up to the race, like and follow the race's Facebook page.

 Mile 1: Start on East Drive just south of the 102nd Street Transverse and head north around the top of the park.
 Climb the race's toughest incline, Harlem Hill, before the one-mile mark.

 Mile 2: Continue south on West Drive through a series of three rolling hills between the Transverse and the southwestern edge of the Reservoir.

 Mile 3: Run downhill for about a half-mile, then turn left onto the 72nd Street Transverse and pass Bethesda Terrace on your left at the three-mile point.

 Mile 4: Turn left again and run north on East Drive.
 Pass the Boathouse, then climb Cat Hill to the four-mile mark behind the Metropolitan Museum of Art.

 Mile 5: Continue north on a flat section past the bronze statue of New York City Marathon co-founder Fred Lebow near East 90th Street, then downhill as you approach the finish at the 102nd Street Transverse.

 |NYRR Miler/NYRR 5K Member||$18||$23|